 Knowing how to care for houseplants in winter is important as they rely on us to provide them with the correct conditions as their growth rate slows and many enter a dormant state with the shorter days and less intense sunlight.
+Although, it is possible to also revive houseplants from cold damage.

 The best indoor plants grace our interiors throughout the year, but offer the greatest joy during the winter months as the garden sleeps, feeding our need for the natural beauty of foliage and flowers and adding color and interest to interiors.